dssgabriel/CHP203-TOP/docs/lab5.md

    Is it true for all sizes?

+## Collectives and algorithms in OpenMPI

+Using a recent version of OpenMPI (4.0.5+), run the command `ompi_info -all`.
+This gives you multiple informations about your installation.
+We will use to know which algorithms are available in the `coll tuned` module of OpenMPI, where blocking collectives are implemented.

+1. Find what are the usable algorithms for the `MPI_Bcast` routine.
+Compare their performance depending on the number of MPI processes and buffer size.

+2. Find what are the usable algorithms for the `MPI_Gather` routine.
+Compare their performance depending on the number of MPI processes and buffer size.

+3. Find what are the usable algorithms for the `MPI_Reduce` routine.
+Compare their performance depending on the number of MPI processes and buffer size.

+4. Find what are the usable algorithms for the `MPI_Alltoall` routine.
+Compare their performance depending on the number of MPI processes and buffer size.

+5. For each collective, why do we need multiple algorithms?

 ## Experimental evaluation of scalability

 Let’s start with a very simple benchmark.
 Our MPI program will initially make no communication.
 Have node 0 measure the